Travel

 Virtually everyone whose final destination is Nalerigu flies into the Kotoka International Airport in Accra.
-There are several major airlines that fly into Accra, including KLM, British Air, Lufthansa, Air Emirates, Air France and Delta, direct from New York to Accra.
-Several of these arrive every night of the week.
+There are several major airlines that fly into Accra, including KLM, British Air, Brussels Airlines, Air Emirates, Air France, United Airlines and Delta.
+Several of these arrive every night of the week and a few have direct flight options from the US.

 Check with your local health department about obtaining these vaccinations.
 You should also ask about obtaining boosters for certain immunizations that you probably received in childhood, in particular polio and tetanus.

 Be sure to check with your travel agent for particulars on luggage allowance including number of pieces, size, and weight they allow.
 Overweight charge on excess baggage is very expensive.
-Most airlines allow two checked bags per passenger at 23kg (50lbs) per bag.
+Most airlines allow two checked bags per passenger at 23kg (50lbs) per bag but in recent years that is happening less often with Economy tickets.
 Check with the airline for current policy.
-Also note that most airlines have become rather stringent about criteria for carry-on items.
+Also note that most airlines have become rather stringent about weight limits on carry-on items.

-If you are flying from Accra to Tamale, the domestic flights only allow 23 kilos per passenger.
-They usually charge about 15GHS (~1.3USD) per kilo overweight.
+If you are flying from Accra to Tamale, the domestic flights allow multiple bags but only 23 kilos per passenger.
+They usually charge about 12GHS (~1USD) per kilo overweight.
+Keep in mind that the domestic flights are small planes and most carry-on roller bags have to checked as well.

 Due to the change of planes in Europe and the possibility of late departures and/or arrivals, we strongly recommend that you pack enough in your carry-on bag for several days’ living, in case your suitcase doesn’t arrive until several days after you do (it may even arrive after you have departed Accra for Nalerigu).